itsDigvijaysing/MessMenu/README.md

 # MessMenu (Hybrid App)

 <p>
 Many people like me live away from home for studies, jobs, or business.
 We often eat at mess restaurants or order tiffin from freelancing housewives, as their food is budget-friendly (around 70rs per thali) & daily they update there menu.
-However, checking the menu at each restaurant manually by visiting it or by calling is inefficient.
+However, checking the menu at each restaurant physically by visiting or by calling is inefficient.
 To solve this, I propose the Mess Menu app.
 This app, compatible with multiple platforms, allows users to view and order from all nearby mess restaurants and tiffin services.
 </p>

 ## Backend Link:- https://gitfront.io/r/user-8791837/Mn8hRF8drAm6/MessMenu-Backend/